CodeYourFuture/CYF-Signposts/content/posts/help-for-suicidal-thoughts.md

 ---
-title: Help for suicidal thoughts
+title: Help for Suicidal Thoughts
 link: https://www.nhs.uk/mental-health/feelings-symptoms-behaviours/behaviours/help-for-suicidal-thoughts/
 date: 2023-04-27T12:13:48.701Z
 description: What to do about feeling suicidal.